 Major Cities: Ḏânan, Ali Sabih, Tadjourah, Obock

 The regular work schedule comprises 48 hours in a week.
-Since January 1, 2017, a typical workweek has been between Sunday and Thursday (5 days a week), from 8:00 am to 5:00 pm.
+Since January 1, 2017, working hours in a typical workweek (5 days a week from Sunday to Thursday) are from 8:00 am to 5:00 pm